JeanMarieAries/check-netapp-volume/README.md

 there is a couple of variable that you can define (local directory use to store the SSH stdout, and the file name)

 see the help script for more details

+#####Network issue
+Ensure that firewall and other network security tools are opened between Nagios host and Filers